cognizone/security/README.md

 cognizone:
   security:
     saml2:
+      logSamlResponse: true # optional, if set to true, logs the saml XML response
       role-mapping-url: classpath:/security/samlRoleMapping-aws.json # Mapping between role defined in SAML server and your application
       signing-key-store: # Information to get application certificate registered in SAML server
         type: jks    # At the moment only JKS is supported